slok/sloth/README.md

 ## SLI plugins

-SLI plugins are simple Go based plugins that can be loaded on Sloth start.
+SLI plugins are small Go plugins (using [Yaegi]) that can be loaded on Sloth start.

 These plugins can be refenreced as an SLI on the SLO specs and will return a raw SLI type.